fizzy123/simple-markov/README.md

-Lbrary to take in a string or multiple strings and generate a markov string from it.
+Library to take in a string or multiple strings and generate a markov string from it.
 Words are delimited by spaces and passages are delimited by newlines ("\n")

 ```
 $ pip install simple_markov